vlstill/tedi/memory-models.md

 The behavior of a program in presence of relaxed memory is described by relaxed memory model.
 The relevant memory model depends on the programming language of choice (as it can allow reordering of certain actions for the purpose of optimizations) and on the hardware on which the program is running.
-It also depends on the compiler (or interpreter or virtual machine, depending on the programming language of choice) which is responsible for translating the program in a way that it meets the guarantees given in the specification of the programming language.
+It also depends on the compiler (or interpreter or virtual machine) which is responsible for translating the program in a way that it meets the guarantees given in the specification of the programming language.
-We will, however, abstract from the impact of the compiler and expect it to be correct in most cases.
+We will, however, abstract from the impact of the compiler and expect it to be correct in most of our considerations.
 We will also abstract from the impact of an operating system's scheduler which can move program threads between physical processing units, which could be visible in memory behavior, but the operating system should make sure this effect is not visible.

 When dealing with the memory model of the hardware, it is usually neither possible nor useful to discuss the behavior of the concrete CPU, instead, we discuss the behavior of a certain platform (e.g. Intel `x86` or POWER).